ethib137/commerce-product-management/README.md

 ## Usage

+Build the module yourself using the steps below or simply copy `dist/commerce-product-management-1.0.0.jar` to your deploy folder.

 Add the `Commerce Product Management` widget to a page from the widget menu under the `Commerce` category.

 ![Delete Products](/images/delete-products.png)